evityuk/dmpstruct/README.md

 ## TBD

-1. Add more test cases
-5. Should tag be dumped?
+1. Should tag be dumped?
+2. Should cmd be able to dump package by cmd-line url?
+3. Should lint [errors](https://go-lint.appspot.com/github.com/evityuk/dmpstruct/cmd) by fixed?

 ## Testing
 From project root run